ministryofjustice/opg-modernising-lpa/terraform/environment/README.md

 Regions.tf will instantiate the /region module for each AWS region required.

-Rsources inside /region will be grouped as modules also, allowing for parts of a region to be replicated as and when needed.
+Resources inside /region will be grouped as modules also, allowing for parts of a region to be replicated as and when needed.

 This will allow us to deploy the service in a way that is globally resiliant, and highly available.